mrled/progfiguration/docs/src/getting-started/build-deploy.rst

 and your node will apply its configuration!

-You can also build a zipapp package with ``progfiguration build --progfigsite-python-path progfigsite pyz progfigsite.pyz``.
+You can also build a zipapp package with ``progfiguration build --progfigsite-modname progfigsite pyz progfigsite.pyz``.
 This can be run directly, the same way a Python script can be run, and it includes both your ``progfigsite`` module and the core ``progfiguration`` module in one file!